Frequently Asked Questions

 Core Information System Replacement

-Find Frequently Asked Questions about the CISR Core Information System Replacement project at Southern Oregon University.
+Find answers to frequently asked questions about the CISR Core Information System Replacement project at Southern Oregon University.

 What is the CISR Project?

 The acronym CISR stands for Core Information System Replacement.
 This project will focus on a university-wide technological transformation allowing SOU to modernize the way we do business and support students for many years to come.
-Specifically, we will focus on building, deploying, and testing the Workday information system.
+Specifically, we will focus on building, testing, and deploying the Workday information system.

-Why are we embarking on the CISR Project right now?
+Why are we embarking on the CISR Project now?

-An opportunity arose for us to look at SOU’s current Banner platform and all of the associated “bolt-on” systems used to augment it.
-After a lengthy, two-year process, SOU determined that it would be considerably better served to implement a 21st Century system to replace the Banner Ecosystem.
+An opportunity arose for us to look at SOU’s current Banner platform and all of the associated systems used to augment it.
+After a lengthy, two-year process, SOU determined that the University would be considerably better served by implementing a 21st century system to replace the Banner ecosystem.

-The chosen Workday platform will save SOU roughly $800,000 per year after implementation when compared to the Banner Ecosystem.
-Workday also offers transformational potential through its considerably more modern and relevant business processes.
-SOU is looking to implement the new Workday system to leverage these next-generation processes in ways that will make us considerably more efficient, allowing us to serve our students more effectively.
+The Workday platform will save SOU roughly $800,000 per year after implementation when compared to the current Banner ecosystem.
+Workday also offers transformational potential through its more modern and relevant business processes.
+SOU is looking to implement the new Workday system to leverage these next-generation processes in ways that will make us significantly more efficient, allowing us to serve our students more effectively.

 What is Workday?